 Peonies need moist, well-drained soil to thrive.
 Ideally, they should receive 1 to 2 inches of water weekly.
-Mulch your peonies to help them retain water and lessen the likelihood of weeds.
+Mulch your peonies to help them retain water and reduce the likelihood of weeds.

 Temperature and Humidity

-Peonies prefer cooler areas (hardiness Zones 3-8 and do best when they experience cold winters.
+Peonies prefer cooler areas (hardiness Zones 3–8) and do their best when they experience cold winters.
 They can thrive in relatively wet areas but are not drought-resistant.

 Feed lightly.
-An annual application of compost mixed with a very small amount of fertilizer around the base of the plant is all that is needed.
-When you do feed with compost and fertilizer, do it just after the plants have finished blooming.
+An annual application of compost mixed with a very small amount of fertiliser around the base of the plant is all that is needed.
+When you do feed with compost and fertiliser, do it just after the plants have finished blooming.

 Potting and Repotting